Texas gunman in Walmart shooting gets 90 consecutive life sentences and may still face death penalty

 Amaris Vega’s aunt was killed in the attack and her mother narrowly survived a softball-sized wound to the chest.
 In court, Vega railed at Crusius’ “pathetic, sorry manifesto” that promised to rid Texas of Hispanics.

 “But guess what?
 You didn’t.
-You failed,” she told him.
+You failed,” she told him in court Thursday.
 “We are still here and we are not going anywhere.
 And for four years you have been stuck in a city full of Hispanics. ...
 So let that sink in.”

+Two teenage girls recounted their narrow escape from Crusius’ rampage as they participated in a fundraiser for their youth soccer team outside the store and said they are still fearful in public.

-Margaret Juarez, whose 90-year-old father was slain in the attack and whose mother was wounded but survived, said she found it ironic that Crusius was set to spend his life in prison among inmates from racial and ethnic minorities.
+Margaret Juarez, whose 90-year-old father was slain in the attack and whose mother was wounded but survived, said she found it ironic that Crusius will spend his life in prison among inmates from racial and ethnic minorities.
 Others in the courtroom applauded as she celebrated their liberty.

 “Swim in the waters of prison,” she told Crusius.
 “Now we’re going to enjoy the sunshine. … We still have our freedom, in our country.”